abstractlyZach/reZIDE/README.md

 Magic Tiler will instantly create your own IDE.
 No need for tmux!
 Write your own configurations easily or look to others' for inspiration: `link to configs`

+## Notes
+This project should work for both i3 and sway since it uses `i3ipc`.
+So whenever "i3" is used in this document, feel free to replace it with "Sway" in your head if that's what you use.

 ## Motivation
 Ever since I started using an ultrawide monitor in favor of 2 separate monitors, I realized that it was really annoying to open up a ton of windows and resize them when it was always